 Any park that sits at high elevation can have snow on the ground into June or even early July.
 We’ve experienced this at Yellowstone, Glacier and Mount Rainier.
 Even visiting these parks in late spring or early summer could bring road or trail closures you didn’t expect.

-Generally, you need to be VERY prepared to visit a park at high altitude in the winter or a park in the South in the summer.
+Generally, you need to be VERY prepared to visit a park at high altitude in the winter or a park in the South or Southwest in the summer.
 You will find information regarding seasonal road closures and weather on each park’s website.

 How to Plan Your National Parks Visit

 Once you’ve decided which national park(s) to visit, you’ll need to plan the details.
 Most named National Parks need at least a full day to fully explore.
 For some of the larger parks such as Yosemite NP, Olympic NP or Yellowstone NP, we’d suggest three to four days or more.

 Many National Parks offer a scenic drive, a visitor center with exhibits and both short and long hiking trails.
 Of course, this varies greatly by the park.
 Exploring Biscayne National Park is very different because it is mostly water as compared to Rocky Mountain National Park or Hot Springs National Park.